Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

 Every gardening dad needs a funky strawberry wheelbarrow in his garden.

-Almost all gardeners already have garden tools so I thought this was creative and delicious at the same time.
+Almost all gardeners already have garden tools, so I thought this was creative and delicious at the same time.

-Fresh strawberries are great.
+Fresh strawberries are plentiful.

-Wine Cork Magnet Planters for the Wine Inspired Dad
+Wine Cork Magnet Planters for the Wine-Inspired Dad

-If you are a wine drinker you might already have a stash at home that would be perfect for this Father’s Day project.
+If you are a wine drinker, you might already have a stash at home that would be perfect for this Father’s Day project.

 Lego Business Card Holder for the Business Dad

-How imaginative is this Lego business card holder?
 Could you imagine the look on your dad’s face when he opens a gift like this?

 Coke and Candy Tractor for the Farmer Dad

-Again a trip to the Dollar Store could easily make this DIY Father’s Day Gift done in a jiffy!!
+Again, a trip to the Dollar Store could easily make this DIY Father’s Day Gift done in a jiffy!!

 Father’s Day Gift Poem For All Dads